cipolleschi/Cocoapods-Deprecation-Exploration/SPM/README.md

 > 4. Xcode needs the MERGEABLE_LIBRARIES turned on.
 SPM does not.
 > 5. The SPM Framework is smaller than the Xcode framework.

+##### Setting up binary distribution

+After creating the XCFramework, is it possible to distribute it through SPM.

+It's possible to distribute it together with the Sources (example in the `SPM/ReactNative/Package.swift`) or as a separate swift package (example in the `SPM/ReactNativeBinary/Package.swift`).

+The separate Swift Package for the binaries still requires the `${BUILD_DIR}/${CONFIGURATION}-${PLATFORM_NAME}/ReactNative.framework/Headers` header search path, while shipping the prebuild together with the source code seems not to require it.

+Building in Debug mode, the binaries are debuggable and we can step into the code easily.

 ## ReactNativeApp folder